SoftUni-Internal/interactive-content/EN/00-Introduction-to-HTML-and-CSS/03-Introduction-to-CSS.md

 ```

-Because the browser can only pick **one color** to apply on this paragraph, it will have to decide which CSS rule takes priority over other ones.
+Because the browser can only pick **one color** to apply to this paragraph, it will have to determine which CSS rule takes priority.

 Here is the priority list as it follows, where number one has the highest priority:
 - `#id`